 (Urmson et al, ‘A symposium’, 80)

-Empirical Semantics and experimental philosophy, then, have both faced the criticism that the intuitions of non-philosophers are inappropriate data in philosophical inquiry, suggesting a continuing belief in some areas of the philosophical establishment that philosophical training is necessary to reliable philosophical judgments.
+Empirical Semantics and experimental philosophy, then, have both faced the criticism that the intuitions of non-philosophers are inappropriate data in philosophical inquiry, suggesting a continuing belief in some areas of the philosophical establishment that philosophical training is necessary to make reliable philosophical judgments.
 Naess faced other, less focused, objections that are not generally encountered by experimental philosophers, to the effect that statistical methodology was simply misplaced in philosophy.
 This difference may reflect a much more widespread acceptance now than in the 1930s of the place of quantitative research in academic study.
-But experimental philosophy faces one type of criticism that Naess, namely specific and detailed objections to the exact methodology being used.
+But experimental philosophy faces one type of criticism that Naess was not confronted with, namely specific and detailed objections to the exact methodology being used.
 This in turn reflects more detailed present day thinking about the issues involved in the use of quantitative data.

 It is no exaggeration to say that Naess was doing something unprecedented in introducing the methods of the sociology to philosophical study.
 Empirical methods had of course been explored by many earlier philosophers, but the use of questionnaires to interrogate large numbers of non philosophers and of statistical techniques to analyse the collected data, were unheard of in philosophical circles in the 1930s.
 These things form the mainstream of present day experimental philosophy.
 Experimental philosophers are explicit in their ambition to introduce into philosophy the empirical rigour of scientific study, particularly the methods of experimental psychology.